 Covered section with a central aisle and 1 aisle on each side running perpendicular to the back wall

 5 bays of vaults parallel to the back wall

 This han faces east towards Konya, and lies perpendicular to the road (for caravans en route west).
 This road lead to Derbent and Doğanhisar, and was used by the Seljuks as frequently as the current one linking Konya to Beyşehir.

 This is considered to be the earliest Seljuk han in Turkey, and is a part of the dense chain of hans between Konya and Beyşehir (Kuruçeşme, Kuruçeşme, and the now lost Yunuslar Hans), all of approximately the same date.
 Since it can no longer be viewed or studied, one must rely on past descriptions, notably by Erdmann who documented it in 1953.

 This han had a two-storey mosque to the left of the entrance, approached by 3 steps.

 The portal was flanked by two tower-like buttresses.

 Immediately to the left upon entering, there are two rooms which were probably an office for the manager of the han and a treasury.
-There are 5 cells on each side of the courtyard, and only those on the southern side had piercings for windows.
+There are 5 cells on each side of the courtyard, and only those on the southern side had window slits.

-Erdmann noted that there were many Byzantine reuse stones from Christian churches used in this han, as were in the other nearby hans of Obruk and Zazadin.
+Erdmann noted that there were many Byzantine reuse stones from Christian churches in this han, as seen in the nearby hans of Obruk and Zazadin.